THE PEN HESSELL-TILTMAN 2014 PRIZE FOR HISTORY

 2. The Prize is for history only; historical biography is not included.

-3. Historical periods covered are allowed until the end of the 1960′s.
-Note this is a change of date [previously only until the end of WW2].
+3. Historical periods covered are allowed until the end of the 1960s.

 4. The book must be a first British publication in the English language.
 Translations can be considered, but the prize will be awarded to the author only.

-5. The book must be of high literary merit i.e. not written mainly for the academic market.
+5. The book must be of high literary merit i.e. not written mainly for the academic market nor of heavily military content.

-6. Books are called in by the judges, including the chair.
+6. Books are called in by the judges, the Vice-Presidents and Trustees of English PEN.

 2013- Savage Continent: Europe in the Aftermath of World War II by Keith Lowe, published by Viking/Penguin